We can improve UK poor productivity levels by saying, “Good Morning” with a smile.

 Improving organisational productivity comes down to improving staff productivity.
 Whilst money is an important motivator and part of everybody’s life other things are more important once the bills are paid.
 We’re all looking for something else.

 Managers and directors need to motivate their staff.
 There are two parts to any job; the job you do and who you do it for.
 Recognition goes a long way.
 A smile, a “Good Morning” can really help someone feel valued, respected, wanted and needed.
 Their job now feels more important.
 They are now putting in an extra 10%.
 If they must do this job, they want that recognition tomorrow too.
 If everybody puts in an extra 10%, organisational productivity perhaps goes up by 30% with the compounding effect of everybody’s work along the value chain in delivering that company’s competitive advantage.

-It’s not new technology we need to improve UK productivity but more engaged and motivated staff.
+It’s not new technology we need, as is often cited, to improve UK productivity but more engaged and motivated staff.